jack-avery/nixos-configurations/README.md

 [NixOS](https://nixos.org) is a Linux distribution managed using a fully declarative package manager.
 I do a lot of [remote stuff](https://github.com/jack-avery/ansible-tf2network), so having ways to manage an entire environment declaratively sounds like a wonderful idea to me.

-I also have had a wonderful experience using NixOS so far aside, from some video games that block Linux altogether.
+I also have had a wonderful experience using NixOS so far aside from some video games that block Linux altogether.

 # How?